 New Zealand’s construction sector plays a significant role in the economy.
 It is the fifth largest sector, employs more than 170,000 people and is a $30 billion plus per year sector.

-Construction is booming; however there are some significant challenges and opportunities, as summarised on the following pages, for the Government to progress in partnership with the concrete industry.
+There are some significant challenges and opportunities for the Government to progress in partnership with the concrete industry.